PrismLauncher/PrismLauncher/nix/README.md

 }
 ```

-### Using the overlay
+### Installing the package directly

-After adding `github:PrismLauncher/PrismLauncher` to your flake inputs, you can add the `default` overlay to your nixpkgs instance.
+After adding `github:PrismLauncher/PrismLauncher` to your flake inputs, you can access the flake's `packages` output.

 Example: